Recodive/Discord-Module-Loader/README.md

 export default new DiscordModule("<module name>");
 ```

+You may export a function that returns the DiscordModule instance.

 In the `DiscordModule` class you only have to specify the name you want the module to have.

 #### `guilds` folder